metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Required:

-- `num_history_shards` (Number) NumHistoryShards is the desired number of history shards.This field is immutable.
+- `num_history_shards` (Number) NumHistoryShards is the desired number of history shards.
+This field is immutable.
 - `persistence` (Attributes) Persistence defines temporal persistence configuration. (see [below for nested schema](#nestedatt--spec--persistence))

 Optional: